 Later, it expanded to have a reading room and lending library giving sanctuary to escaped slaves, and – in some cases – saving their lives.

-While no longer open, that leaves Marcus Books to take the top spot for the oldest bookstore remaining open that specializes in African-American literature, history, and culture.
+While Ruggles’ bookshop is no longer open, that leaves Marcus Books to take the top spot for the oldest bookstore remaining open that specializes in African-American literature, history, and culture.

 And though not exactly a bookstore, what is the oldest library in the US?
-Well, there are a few options: the Sturgis Library in Barnstable, Massachusetts is the “oldest building housing a public library in the United States” with the building being constructed in 1644!
+The Sturgis Library in Barnstable county, Massachusetts is the “oldest building housing a public library in the United States with the building being constructed in 1644!

 The oldest continually operating public library in the US is the Darby Free Library, which opened in 1743 with only 230 books.
 While time has taken its toll with some deterioration, many of those antique books can still be seen on display today.